pwr-Solaar/Solaar/docs/index.md

 generally cannot be paired with Unifying receivers.

 For some devices, extra settings (usually not available through the standard Linux system configuration) are supported.
-For a full list of supported devices and their features, see [docs/devices.md](https://pwr-solaar.github.io/Solaar/devices).
+For a list of supported devices and their features, see [docs/devices.md](https://pwr-solaar.github.io/Solaar/devices).

 [logo]: https://pwr-solaar.github.io/Solaar/assets/solaar.svg